ShwetaNagre/MIP_ORACLE/README.md

 # Requirements
 Nucleotide BLAST 2.12.0 + with the nt database.

-Python 3.6 and the following python packages:
+Python 3.6 and the following Python packages:
 1. pandas=1.1.5
 2. biopython=1.70
 3. configparser